Priyanshu-Kayarkar10/Employee_Database_management/README.md

 # Hey !

-I just build Employee Database Management System using Vanilla Javascript,html,css
+I just build Employee Database Management System using Vanilla Javascript,html,css.

 # Features

-`- Add Employee Details`
+`- Add Employee Details.`
-`- Delete the employee details`
+`- Delete the employee details.`
-`- Edit the employee details`
+`- Edit the employee details.`
+`- All this data will be stored in Local Storage.`